balanced-dev/yuzu-docs/docs/definition/style.md

 # Style
 As with most things, people have their preferred way of thinking and operating and like to stick to their methods.
-Anything that deviates from that is often unpopular: changing the way you work can be uncomfortable and frankly fruitless exercise if the end result is slower, less understandable or yields no additional benefits.
+Anything that deviates from that often is met with at least some resistance: changing the way you work can be uncomfortable and frankly fruitless exercise if the end result is slower, less understandable or yields no additional benefits even after getting used to it.
 That's fine- if you've got an efficient way of working that outweighs its downsides, then feel free to keep using it!
-We're just going to present all our favoured ways of working, using BEM (Block Element Modifier), which we've found gives us the cleanest output possible and which aligns nicely with our Yuzu ethos while not noticeably slowing our rate of output.
+We're just going to present all our favoured approach, using BEM (Block Element Modifier), which we've found gives us the cleanest output possible and which aligns nicely with our Yuzu ethos while not noticeably slowing our rate of output.

 In the past we have built sites using CSS frameworks like Bootstrap, which often rely on using decorator classes.
 We  always seemed to run into issues however, which would detract from the great inital starting point they provide.
 They are not without merit and definitely have a time and a place to be used but, when building bespoke sites and once a good way into the project, we would seem to run into specificity clashes (requiring the dreaded `!important` in some cases) and/or muddied markup from the sprinkling of decorator classes tacked onto most elements (with additional classes for custom styles).

 It was because of these problems and general feeling of restriction which drove us to trying BEM and really liking how it felt to use.
-It also felt that using helper classes "splits" the actual styling between the markup and stylesheets- you need both to know how it is going to look.
+We found it helped to remove the feeling of, when using helper classes, the actual styling between the markup and stylesheets- you need both to know how it is going to look.
 A single class per element (ignoring modifiers), a single SCSS file per block, a single point of truth.

 While not perfect, it works well with our "block" structure and helped shape the way we work in general!
 As we have were "componentising" our markup, doing the sense with our styling made sense: a SCSS stylesheet for each block or page, with a unique class name for every element, whilst following a pattern for each meant we could modularise our code, leading to little to no specificity issues, unexpected cascading styles etc. It just makes sense as markup and styles for a block are intrinsically linked- knowing that a block's styling is centralised and won't be being applied anywhere but in its stylesheet greatly reduces confusion.

 It's also simple, easy to learn/understand and gives our stylesheets a common structure and layout, which makes going between working on stylesheets not only within a project, but across projects, far easier.
 Not only that but it makes lifting blocks from other projects and customising them to fit into the current site very easy.

 We'll also delve into some of our other preferences, such as how we name & organise our global SCSS files, how we like to write our block stylesheets

+---

 # Directory Structure
 Stylesheets should basically only be stored in 2 main folders: